 The idea of ‘keeping busy’ may seem exhausting to an already overworked generation of individuals out there in the workforce.
 They can’t bear the thought of adding one more thing to their packed schedule and may wonder about the sustainability of their ventures.
 In theory, these individuals know the merits of relaxation, however, the messaging may seem at odds at first to find that a healthy existence values both.
-Keeping busy involves one’s ability to separate the important from the trivial.
-It is dependent upon prioritizing what actions are meaningful and pursuing them while refraining from getting caught up with those that waste precious time.
-A person who keeps themselves busy embraces change and hard work and acts accordingly to achieve their goals in life.
+However, studies show that keeping busy helps with various conditions such as depression, anxiety and recovery from addiction.

 However, for those who are anxious or depressed, their life likely reflects a diminished capacity to go on with ‘life as usual’ or to do things that they would otherwise enjoy were they not experiencing such mood disorders.
 They have likely lost sight of all values for their life, of pursuing health, security, personal growth or development, of taking time to build positive relationships or make time for social activities.

 Behavioral Activation Strategies

 Behavioral Activation is a specific Cognitive Behavioral Therapy technique that focuses on the ability of our actions to influence how we feel and is the process for assisting individuals in creating routines to fill their life with positive practices.

 Think of your mind as a car’s battery, that has gone cold from not being used in a long time.
 It will likely have a hard time getting started, or building any sort of momentum.
 This is what it’s like to be depressed– You become more detached from people, places and things that once brought you joy.
 Behavioral activation, in this case, is like the jumper cables, that presents a strategy to activate the proverbial “stalled engine” by helping you regain your focus by closely examining yourself and daily routine.